Some direct sellers still cling to old ideas about Facebook. Here are a few myths that need busting.

 Direct Sellers especially fall in this trap.
 We often use Facebook because we really want people to know about our company or opportunity.
 But if you post too much, you’ll lose people.
 Take a close look at some of the larger direct sellers and you’ll see a moderate amount of posting, even with huge fan bases.
 Stella & Dot, even with 300,000 likers, still only post once or twice a day and even sometimes (gasp!) skip a weekend.

-MYTH 2: “Facebook Should Be Treated the Same As Our Website.”
-I often find that executives tend to treat social media as they would a website.
+MYTH 2: “Facebook Should Be Treated the Same as Our Website.”
+It is often found that executives tend to treat social media as they would a website.
 They craft, hone, polish and agonize over colors, images and pixels.
 Most are GenX’ers or Boomers who struggle to fully embrace the authentic, fast and “in the stream” nature of social media.
 Social media does not require perfection!
 In fact, the more polished it is, the less “real” it may seem.
-Over-producing social posts not only wastes your time, the polishing itself leads to less creative and genuine messaging; therefore, less success overall.
+Over-producing social posts not only wastes your time, but the polishing itself also itself leads to less creative and genuine messaging; therefore, less success overall.

 Myth 4: “We should name the company, founder, product or event in every post!”
 Since most of your fans are likely already distributors or customers, it’s probably not necessary to add full names of your execs, founders or company in each post.
 Since the user is visiting your page, they are probably aware of who is being represented by the page, right?
 If they want to know more, they will click on “About.”

 √ Solution: Keep your posts relevant, concise and interesting.
 Try to avoid starting out with “Here at (company name) …” or “Our Founder and CEO, (full name) says …”